axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/file-upload/README.md

 ## Requirements

 - Design requirements on [zeplin](https://zpl.io/2ZrKE7G).
-- The only filetypes allowed are `image/jpg, image/jpeg, application/pdf, image/png`.
 - To upload a file, you either drag an drop your file, or click the input-file component.
 - The file-upload has two states.
 The start view and the file overview.
 The start view contains a text which asks the user to drag and drop a file, an icon consisting of four subjects and the input-file-component with an icon.
 The file overview shows all files ready to upload.
 Each file has a caption and when hovering over it displays the bin-icon to delete the file.
 Is the file to big or is of the wrong type, a red icon will be displayed and the caption will be replaced through the red error message.
 Nevertheless, when hovering over, it shows the bin-icon.
 - To remove a file, the user has to hover over a file and click it.